sasip-climate/sasip-climate.github.io/content/news/2025-02-11-Interview_Aurelien.md

 _Tuesday, February 11, 2025_.

-**–	What first drew you to the field of research?**
+**What first drew you to the field of research?**

-–	I’ve always been concerned about climate change, and that concern led me towards research.
+I’ve always been concerned about climate change, and that concern led me towards research.
 Initially, I didn’t know where I was headed during my studies.
 I wanted to work in geology, something that wouldn't contribute to climate issues.
 After starting in geotechnical engineering, I realized it wasn't the right fit.
 So, I shifted to a Master's in Geomechanics.
 At that time, I wasn’t sure where my career was going, but I applied for two internships.
 One was on couscous behavior in high humidity (which seemed too far from my interests), and the other was on sea ice as a granular medium.
 I’m lucky to have been hired for the second one—it completely shifted my focus, and it’s why I decided to pursue a PhD.

-**–	What subject did you study during your thesis and what did your research aim at understanding in the context of SASIP?**
+**What subject did you study during your thesis and what did your research aim at understanding in the context of SASIP?**

 My PhD focuses on improving the MEB rheology, developed by Veronique, by accounting for the complex behavior of granular sea ice in the Arctic.
 Observations of the ice pack during the warmer season show that the material is discontinuous, made up of assemblies of sea ice plates, called floes, rather than being continuous.
 The models currently fail to accurately describe the behavior of such a sea ice cover.